For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 The VCL Adult Services Librarians created this resource for the seniors in our community who we miss seeing during this unprecedented time.
 Our hope is that the information we provided will help you stay curious, inspired and connected!

-Sean, Katie, Katrina, Mary, Holly, Kat, Heather, and Nancy
+Sean, Anya, Megan, Katrina, Mary, Holly, Kat, Adrienne, and Nancy